elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 Parameter $\bf{\alpha}$ determines the probability mixture of each outcome (i.e., each topic) for any given event (i.e., call transcript).
 For low $\alpha_i$ values, transcripts will likely to be a mixture of a few topics.
-When $alpha_i$ values increase, transcripts will likely to be a mixture of more topics.
+When $\alpha_i$ values increase, transcripts will likely to be a mixture of more topics.
 In order to increase the probability of a transcripts with some certain topic  (e.g., with a higher probability for topic 1), higher value for $\alpha_1$ should be given.